neoneye/arc-notes/datasets/README.md

 # Datasets for ARC (Abstraction and Reasoning Corpus)

+For simplicity, all the datasets are contained in a [single repo](https://github.com/neoneye/arc-dataset-collection).

 These datasets all follow the same json format as the original ARC dataset.

 ## The original ARC dataset